-Watir grew out of Ruby code written by Chris Morris in 2001 to control Internet Explorer through its COM interface.(1) In 2003 Paul Rogers and Bret Pettichord began using this code to test websites and open sourced the project under the name WTR.(2) An Agile XP conference in August of 2004 prompted the team to rename the project to Watir and redesign the code base using TDD principles, re-using existing code where possible.(3) The first commit with the new name is from September 30, 2004.(4)
+Watir grew out of Ruby code written by Chris Morris in 2001 to control Internet Explorer through its COM interface.(1) This library was called cliec.
+In 2003 Bret Pettichord and Brian Marick began using this code as the basis for a course they were teaching on test automation.
+Inspired by this course, but needing something capable of working with more advanced websites, Paul Rogers created his own library and called it WTR (Web Testing in Ruby).(2) This library had more functionality but a poorer API.
+Bret and Paul got together at the Agile XP conference in August of 2004 to take the best parts of cliec and WTR and created a cleaner API using TDD principles.(3) The first commit with the new name is from September 30, 2004.(4)

 Original versions of Selenium were focused on being a test framework with its own HTML table based Domain Specific Language (DSL).
 It had some technological limitations and issues with flexibility, as well as offering multiple ways of doing similar things.
 Its big advantage was its support for all of the various browsers that were starting to steal market share from Microsoft.
 To keep up with Selenium, various groups created browser specific projects for Watir including FireWatir, OperaWatir, SafariWatir, and ChromeWatir).

 As the WebDriver drivers matured, Selenium found the WebDriver solutions appealing enough to agree to merge the projects.
 While Selenium 2.0 effectively emulated Selenium 1.0 (RC) for backward compatibility, adopting WebDriver’s object oriented driver approach required significant code updates.
 Since Watir had always used the “driver” approach, Watir users ironically had much fewer adjustments to make in their code than Selenium users did in order to be able to leverage the full power of WebDriver.